w3c/wai-easy-checks/content/title.md

 ## Who depends on good page titles?

+Good page titles are particularly important for orientation.
+They help people know where they are and move between pages open in their browser.

 Screen reader users need good page titles.
 The first thing screen readers say when the user goes to a different web page is the page title.

-Good page titles are particularly important for orientation — to help people know where they are and move between pages open in their browser.

 ## Checking page titles